 Search

-The EBA Commission’s proposed changes to the technical standards on liquidity requirements of the reserve of assets under MiCA
+The EBA responds to Commission’s proposed changes to the technical standards on liquidity requirements of the reserve of assets under MiCA

 The European Banking Authority (EBA) today published two Opinions in response to the European Commission’s (EC) amendments relating to the draft Regulatory Technical Standards (RTS) specifying the composition and liquidity requirements of the reserve of assets under the Markets in Crypto-Assets Regulation (MiCA).
 The EBA considers that the EC’s proposed substantive amendments are not consistent with the prudential framework established by MiCA.